AniketYadav17/100DaysOfCode_for_beginners/README.md

 ## Day 2

 Completed the CCG project and testing.
 Uploaded the project to github and completed the documentation.
+[Tweet link](https://twitter.com/Aniket_ydv/status/1316034931634565126)

 ## Day 3